 At a singular level, each canton has its own set of problems and is often at loggerheads with other states, resulting in a welter of confusion.
-But, at a collective level, the Swiss Confederation is an antifragile unit that produces maximum stability owing to the fact that all the petty issues are taken care of before they snowball into a big, intractable mess.
+But, at a collective level, the Swiss Confederation is an antifragile unit.
+It produces maximum stability it defuses petty issues before they snowball into a big, intractable mess.
 Switzerland’s small size and limited scale of mess and disorder help, too.

 Essentially, the higher the variance in the system, the lesser prone the system is to negative Black Swan events (Black Swans are highly consequential events with incomputable probabilities).
 Taleb avers, “No stability without volatility.”

 Mother Nature seemingly has had an influence on author’s diet, too.
 Just for the record, Taleb’s favorite beverages are the ones that have been around for at least a thousand years.
 So, don’t even think of handing the man canned orange juice; it’s a ‘noxious drink’ in Taleb’s book.

 Levity apart, Taleb’s idiosyncrasy stems from ‘Lindy Effect‘ which essentially states that time is a great cleanser of opacity and can iron out asymmetries that plague our intelligence and critical faculties in the short term.
 Thus, only ideas, technologies, books, fruits etc. that have withstood the test of time could go on for another long interval of time.